skyrim-multiplayer/skymp/CONTRIBUTING.md

 but then can be run with Proton (though some crashes can occur on SP startup and it can be tricky to get Skyrim itself to work with non-ASCII text, for example).

-* Ubuntu 18.04 or 20.04.
+* Ubuntu 22.04.
 Other distros are not tested or are expected to fail:
   * Alpine Linux doesn't work
   * Arch-based distros also [won't be able to run the server](https://github.com/chakra-core/ChakraCore/issues/6613)
 * Clang 15 *(GCC is not supported)*: `sudo apt install clang-15`